 Best Nightlife: Broadway Hotel

-Although Macau’s nightlife center, Cotai, is synonymous with five-star hotels, it’s possible to find special offers that put staying there within budget.
+Although Macao’s nightlife center, Cotai, is synonymous with five-star hotels, it’s possible to find special offers that put staying there within budget.
 Broadway Hotel offers generous discounts on two-night stays that put your per-night rate at around $100.
 This contemporary chic hotel pairs 180-degree coastline views with a vibrant entertainment complex location.
-You’re steps from concerts and shows at Broadway Theater and less than five minutes by taxi from top Macau casinos, including The Venetian, City of Dreams and Wynn Palace.
+You’re steps from concerts and shows at Broadway Theater and less than five minutes by taxi from top Macao casinos, including The Venetian, City of Dreams and Wynn Palace.

 There are 320 rooms and suites to choose from, the cheapest being the entry-level Broadway Rooms.
 Decide whether you want one king-size or two single beds, make the most of free Wi-Fi and get the party started with complimentary first-time use of the minibar.
-A highlight of this hotel is the Broadway Food Street, a sophisticated recreation of a traditional Macau food market complete with street performers and live cooking displays.
+A highlight of this hotel is the Broadway Food Street, a sophisticated recreation of a traditional Macao food market complete with street performers and live cooking displays.
 There’s also a gym and an outdoor pool with a sundeck.

 Best for Business: Crowne Plaza Macau